 Who manufactures Corsair power supplies?

 Seasonic makes Corsair PSUs.
-Seasonic, also called Sea Sonic Electronics Co, is a Taiwanese PSU company.
+Seasonic, also called Sea Sonic Electronics Co., is a Taiwanese PSU company.

 Taiwanese power supply and computer PSU company Sea Sonic Electronics Co., Ltd., styled as Seasonic, was formerly confined to trading hardware OEM for those other firms.
-Company, in the 1980s, initially manufactured power supplies for the PC sector.
+In the 1980s, the company initially manufactured power supplies for the PC sector.
 Every one of their power supplies is rated at 80 Plus.
 More than 40 years ago, engineers formed Sea Sonic Electronics Co., Ltd. Since its inception.
 The firm has steadfastly pursued creating and manufacturing high-tech, high-quality products.
 In 1981, Sea Sonic ventured into producing PC power supplies to become one of the first producers in this sector.
 Sea Sonic’s primary competency quickly shifted to producing high-end PC power supplies.

 Sea Sonic is a corporation that operates all across the world.
 Taipei, Taiwan, is our headquarters, but we ship our products from China to other offices in the United States, Europe, and other countries worldwide.
-As a result, Seasonic products are routinely ranked among the greatest in terms of technology, performance, and dependability by independent testers, reviewers, and editors writing in all languages.
+As a result, Seasonal products are routinely ranked among the greatest in technology, performance, and dependability by independent testers, reviewers, and editors writing in all languages.
 In addition, overclocking and gaming enthusiasts worldwide have been raving about our products, which has given us even more fuel for our pursuit of worldwide perfection.

-When it comes to innovation, a company’s primary goal is to provide its consumers with the most cutting-edge technology at the best possible price while also ensuring that they get the best value.
+When it comes to innovation, a company’s primary goal is to provide its consumers with the most cutting-edge technology at the best possible price while ensuring they get the best value.
 This industry’s intense rivalry offers us a continual source of motivation, bolstering our commitment to be and remain the greatest.
 It is a duty we owe to each other and our clients.
-Research, development, and manufacture of high-quality power conversion devices have been the primary emphasis of Sea Sonic Electronics from its inception in 1975.
+Research, development, and manufacture of high-quality power conversion devices have been the primary emphasis of Sea Sonic Electronics since its inception in 1975.

 Sea Sonic has developed into an industry leader in power supply innovation, providing cutting-edge technologies over the past few decades.
 The goal is to continue providing fast and competent solutions to satisfy the needs of the IT sector while also developing adaptable solutions for the retail market.
-Seasonic is dedicated to providing world-class service to all of its partners and customers and is always looking for new ways.
+Seasonic is dedicated to providing world-class service to its partners and customers and is always looking for new ways.

 What Can Cause A PSU To Fail?